Clivern/Rhino/README.md

     </p>
 </p>

 Rhino is an HTTP Mocking & Debugging Service.
 It enables easy mocking of any HTTP web service for testing and debugging purposes.
+Also it can simulate high latencies and failures to make sure your services have the capability to withstand and recover from failures.

 ## Documentation